Try: Ontario salmon licence non-resident ice fishing

 The 30-Second Survival Checklist

-Buy the DFO Tribal Licence.
-This is federal.
-Your provincial freshwater licence will not save you here.
+Buy the DFO Tidal Licence.
+This is federal and separate from the provincial freshwater licence.

 Add the Salmon Stamp.
 If you plan on keeping any Pacific salmon, you must add this $7.39 stamp during checkout.